DhyeyMavani2003/chip-firing-with-lean/README.md

 This repository contains a complete formalization of the Riemann-Roch theorem for graphs.
 It includes the necessary background on chip-firing games on multigraphs, using the Lean 4 theorem prover and the Mathlib library.
 It loosely follows the terminology and organization of Chapters 1 through 5 of *Divisors and Sandpiles* by [Corry-Perkinson](https://pubs.ams.org/ebooks/mbk/114).
 We hope that this library will serve as the starting point for the formalization of other topics, such as combinatorial Brill--Noether theory, that are build on the divisor theory of finite graphs.

-Project documentation (including this project's docs and its Mathlib dependencies) is available at:
+> Project documentation (including this project's docs and its Mathlib dependencies) is available at:
 [Chip-Firing with Lean Documentation](https://dhyeymavani.com/chip-firing-with-lean/docs/ChipFiringWithLean/RiemannRoch.html)
+>
+> Preprint (published in arXiv, under-review at Annals of Formalized Mathematics) is available at: [arXiv Preprint ](https://arxiv.org/abs/2606.16679)

 _Co-developed by **Dhyey Mavani** and **Nathan Pflueger**_